Gas Stokers' strike: Significance

 Sir William Brett's decision has been called one of the most important in the Victorian period.
-The strike of 1872 forced many union organizers to think more widely: they set up a Federated body to represent workers across London.
-But it would not be until the Gas workers strike of 1889 that they would earn the 8-hour day.
-The Gas stokers had a particularly harsh existence.
+The strike of 1872 forced many union organizers to think more widely: they set up a federated body to represent workers across London, but it would not be until the gas workers strike of 1889 that they would earn the eight-hour day.
+The gas stokers had a particularly harsh existence.
 The work was dirty and dangerous.
-The casualty rate was high amongst workers with many fatal accidents leading to children without fathers.
+The casualty rate was high amongst workers, with many fatal accidents leading to children without fathers.
 The judge's handling in the case was questioned.
-His opinion flanked the Criminal Law Amendment Act, and revived the whole examination of trade union right to strike; this raised the safety issues in relation to the general public; and the inequality of the master–servant relationship inherent in the act by the same name.
-The Trades Unions Congress of January 1873 meeting at Leeds vowed to repeal the act.
+His opinion flanked the Criminal Law Amendment Act and revived the whole examination of trade union right to strike, which raised the safety issues in relation to the general public and the inequality of the master–servant relationship inherent in the act by the same name.
+The Trades Unions Congress of January 1873 meeting at Leeds vowed to repeal the Act.